 We know experience count for most jobs, but how this works for wedding photographer？ When A wedding photographer says “I have 5 years experience, you can totally trust on me”, it is a bit tricky.
 As far as I know, quite a few wedding photographers are doing this job part-time.
 They have another full-time job during the weekdays.
 Each year, they captured about 5 to 10 weddings, most likely in the busy seasons while other photographers have been booked out.
 Even they start doing for 5 years.
 We call them amateur.
 When you want to figure out how experienced this guy is, just ask “How many weddings you captured every year”, “For all these weddings, are you a leading photographer or a second shooter”.
 To be regarded as a professional wedding photographer, 40 weddings as the leading photographer every year is the minimum.

 No matter you are organizing a wedding in the CBD, at a place with a few hours driving or a destination wedding in another state.
-It is always better to figure out who pays the travelling, parking and accommodation cost.
+It is always better to figure out who pays the traveling, parking and accommodation cost.
 To make it simple, always ask your wedding photographer to include these in their package and work out an overall price.
 Make sure there is no later bill after the wedding unless you order some extra print.

 7. How Soon You Will See Your Photos？